manuelmejiaio/personal-website/README.md

 yarn dev
 ```

-### Lints, compiles, minifies, commits and deploys for production
+### Lints, compiles, minifies, commits and deploys for production (We have a workflow!)
 ```
 yarn deploy
 ```